 Our proven program offers daytime respite and peace of mind for caregivers.
 The services provided at the Senior Center also cost much less than traditional in-home care or assisted living facilities.

 Helping seniors remain active and social

 - Supervision and/or administration of medication, including insulin.

-- Healthy meals are provided at no extra charge and include breakfast, a catered lunch and afternoon snack.
+- Healthy meals provided at no extra charge, including light breakfast, a catered lunch and afternoon snack.
 View the USDA Nondiscrimination Statement.

 - Administration of special diets as required.

 - Secure environment with safety features that include alarmed doors.